-- developed employment practices to increase the employment prospects of people who might otherwise find it difficult to gain access to work, as well as prioritise action to promote gender equality - adopted agile and flexible working models which will contribute to a low carbon society though reducing emissions associated with travel for work purposes - continued to seek out new opportunities to develop apprenticeship schemes within the Service - contributed to the All-Wales People and Organisational Development Strategy - improved ways of supporting staff to become future leaders - introduced a new staff structure that will help to increase the number of staff in our community areas.
+- developed employment practices to increase the employment prospects of people who might otherwise find it difficult to gain access to work and prioritise action to promote gender equality; - adopted agile and flexible working models which will contribute to a low carbon society though reducing emissions associated with travel for work purposes; - continuing to seek out new opportunities to develop apprenticeship schemes within the Service; - contributed to the All-Wales 'People and Organisational Development Strategy; - improved ways of supporting staff to become future leaders; - introduced a new staff structure that will help to increase the number of staff in our community areas.

-- continue our focus on recruiting, developing and retaining a highly skilled, motivated and bilingual workforce - continue to work towards the revalidation of the Platinum Corporate Health Award - develop a talent identification and management process to replace the existing professional development programme - commence year 1 of the 3-year operational training strategy - review and respond accordingly to the Chief Fire and Rescue Advisor for Wales Thematic Review recommendations.
+- continue our focus on recruiting, developing and retaining a highly skilled, motivated and bilingual workforce; - continue to work towards revalidation of the Platinum Corporate Health Award; - develop a talent identification and management process to replace the existing professional development programme; - commence Year 1 of the 3 year Operational Training Strategy; - review and respond accordingly to the Chief Fire and Rescue Advisor for Wales, Thematic Reviews' recommendations.

-Objective 6: To develop ways of becoming more environmentally conscious in order to minimise the impact of our activity on the environment
+Objective 6: To develop ways of becoming more environmentally conscious in order to minimise the impact of our activity on the environment.